 Motorcycle tradition combines with modern performance in fully-lined 100% waxed cotton Falstaff Pants.
 The authentic fabric is highly durable, exceptionally comfortable and offers 'oilskin' waterproofness to keep you dry.
 Rugged 8.25 ounce fabric, made the same way for over 170 years, with proven resistance to inclement weather, while the cotton fibers allow it to breathe.
 As the fabric ages it also develops a well-worn and comfortable patina, telling your unique story of every mile ridden.

 Featuring a jeans-cut fit, these overpants include a plaid cotton lining, matching the Falstaff Jacket.
 The two front pockets have hook and loop secured cover flaps and the single back pocket sports a strip of hook and loop to keep contents in place.

 A flapped front fly and adjustable waistband, with an included Aerostich Money Belt (#1854), combine with a gusseted crotch for long-wearing comfort.
 Full length side zips with inner and outer flaps insure easy on-and-off convenience and severe weather protection.

 Other features include bent knees for greater freedom of movement and large 3M Scotchlite™ reflective ankle adjustment tabs.
 Shaped, removable TF3 knee pads offer excellent crash protection.
 The century-plus performance of traditional waxed cotton riders clothing speaks volumes about the functional durability of these pants.
 Brown or Black.
+(Green and Orange available by special order.)
 32–44 waist, regular or long.